rencewang/personal-arial/src/content/posts/2023-06-25-one-last-spell.md

 type: post
 defaultExpanded: true
 description: 'I wish I had the chance to scribble on Grandma’s hand and blow onto her forehead.
 Put a spell on her, keep her here a little longer, ease the discomfort from weeks of illness, make sure she wasn’t scared during those nights alone on the hospital bed. '
+seoDescription: "Diary from China: My grandma passed away last night.
+I think of the nights in my childhood when she would put a spell on me when I was frightened, for a sound night's sleep.
+How I wish I could do the same to her now.
+Ease her discomfort.
+Make sure she wasn't scared."
 ---

 I thought yesterday was safe.